 Even Hollywood sort of gets it, for when a character swears in a film, it is invariably in Christ’s name, not Mohammad, or Buddha, or Vishnu, or any of the panoply of Roman and Greeks Gods, even if ‘by Jove’ is murmured by some old school Brits.

-So rejoice; as Chesterton would say, and as Scrooge found out just in the time, each new day is a gift, and what better Christmas present for God than to offer ourselves at the close of each one back to Him, a little bit better, and with a little more good in the world, than when we awoke?
+So rejoice; as Chesterton would say, and as Scrooge found out just in the nick of time, each new day is a gift, and what better Christmas present for God than to offer ourselves at the close of each one back to Him, a little bit better, and with a little more good in the world, than when we awoke?
 Carpe diem, Christianus!

 Praised be Jesus Christ, heri, hodie et in aeternum.
 Yesterday, today and forever.